Decreasing subsequences and Viennot for oscillating tableaux: Viennot's geometric construction and decreasing subsequences

 in $\SG_{19}$.
 Our colors are {\textbf{red}} $<$ {\textbf{orange}} $<$ { \textbf{green}} $<$ {\textbf{blue}} $<$ {\textbf{black}} ($< \cdots$).

 \end{example}

 The connection to the Robinson--Schensted correspondence is the following result of Viennot.

 \begin{thm}[{\cite{Viennot}}] Let $w \in \SG_k$ be a permutation and consider the Viennot diagram assigned to $w$.
-Then, $RS(w) = (P,Q,\lambda)$, where $P$ is determined by the colors appearing on the right of the Viennot diagram, and $Q$ is determined by the colors appearing on top.
-More precisely, the $j^{th}$ row of $P$ is filled with the $b$-coordinates of the $c_j$-colored horizontal segments meeting the line $t=k+1$.
-Similarly, the $j^{th}$ row of $Q$ is filled with the $t$-coordinates of the $c_j$-colored vertical segments meeting the line $b = k+1$. \end{thm}
+Then, $\RS(w) = (P,Q,\lambda)$, where $P$ is determined by the colors appearing on the right of the Viennot diagram, and $Q$ is determined by the colors appearing on top.
+More precisely, the $j^{th}$ row of $P$ is filled with the $b$-coordinates of the $c_j$-colored shadow lines meeting the line $t=k+1$.
+Similarly, the $j^{th}$ row of $Q$ is filled with the $t$-coordinates of the $c_j$-colored shadow lines meeting the line $b = k+1$. \end{thm}

-\begin{example} For the permutation in Example \ref{ex:big}, the first row of $P$ has entries $(1,3,5,6,8,12)$, coming from the {\textbf{red}} segments going to the right.
-The second row of $P$ has entries $(2,4,10,14,16)$, coming from the {\textbf{orange}} segments.
+\begin{example} For the permutation in Example \ref{ex:big}, the first row of $P$ has entries $(1,3,5,6,8,12)$, coming from the right ends of the {\textbf{red}} shadow lines.
+The second row of $P$ has entries $(2,4,10,14,16)$, coming from the {\textbf{orange}} shadow lines.
 Since $5$ colors appear in the diagram, $P$ has $5$ nonempty rows.
-Meanwhile, the first row of $Q$ has entries $(1,2,4,7,8,10)$, coming from the {\textbf{red}} segments going to the top. \end{example}
+Meanwhile, the first row of $Q$ has entries $(1,2,4,7,8,10)$, coming from the tops of the {\textbf{red}} shadow lines. \end{example}

-\begin{rem} As mentioned above, the Viennot diagram of a permutation $w$ gives a visual timeline for Schensted's bumping algorithm.
-At time $t$, the value $a_t$ enters the insertion tableaux.
-If we stop the algorithm after $s$ steps, we obtain a diagram inside a $[1,s] \times [1,k]$ box.
-Reading tableaux off the right and top walls of the box just as above, we recover the triple $(P_s, Q_s, \lambda_s)$.
-In other words, $P_s$ is determined by the colors meeting the vertical line at $t = s + \frac{1}{2}$. \end{rem}

-The following connects Viennot's construction to decreasing subsequences.
-The proof of Lemma \ref{lem:algorithm} therein is essentially a retooling of Viennot's argument for the decreasing subsequence case of Theorem \ref{thm:longest}.

-\begin{prop} Let $w = a_1 \cdots a_k$ be a permutation in $\SG_k$ written in one-line notation, and let $c_1 < \cdots < c_k$ be the totally ordered set of colors in Viennot's geometric construction.
-The color $c_\ell$ appears in the Viennot diagram for $w$ if and only if the list $a_1, \ldots, a_k$ contains a decreasing subsequence of length $\ell$. \end{prop}

-\begin{proof} As mentioned in Remark \ref{rem:HowToView}, we can view the union of all segments of color $c_i$ as a collection of non-intersecting lattice paths from points of the form $(t,k+1)$ to points of the form $(k+1,b)$ that weakly decrease in the $b$-direction and weakly increase in the $t$-direction.
-In particular, every corner in such a path takes the form

-and we call these \emph{outer corners} and \emph{inner corners}, respectively.
-We record the following observations: \begin{itemize} \item Every such $c_i$-colored lattice path contains at least one outer corner. \item For $i\ge 1$, each $c_{i+1}$-colored outer corner meets exactly one $c_{i}$-colored inner corner, and vice versa: